apavlovics/minesweeper/README.md

 The project uses [Prettier](https://prettier.io/) for code formatting.

-To reformat all files, execute:
+When using NPX, to reformat all files, execute:

     npx prettier . --write